Allxy/ask-me-anything/README.md

 # ask-me-anything

-Social network where you can ask a friends about something intresting
+Social network where you can ask a friends about something interesting

 ## Start script